Jasmine & Gasoline

 Jasmine & Gasoline is a series inspired by the myth of Persephone.
 This time, she doesn’t return to the underworld, she breaks free.
 Through water, gesture, and intimacy with the natural world, the series traces transformation as a way back home.

 Jasmine & Gasoline reimagines the cyclical pattern of descent and return in the myth of Persephone.
 This time, she breaks free.
-These images read as her notes from paradise, tracing her escape from emotional underworlds toward a deeper sense of being at home within herself.
+These are her notes from paradise, tracing her escape from emotional underworlds toward a deeper sense of home within herself.

-Moving fluidly between documentary observation, self-portraiture, and landscape, the photographs slip between clarity and abstraction, using focused details where identity loosens and reforms.
-The sea becomes both a site of arrival and transformation, a place where something long buried resurfaces.
-Rather than framing home as a fixed place, Jasmine & Gasoline imagines Persephone’s homecoming as finding a home within herself, beyond the cycles that once bound her.
-In this atmosphere, the camera becomes a site of reawakening, rehearsing a quiet utopia of rest, renewal, and internal bloom.
+Moving between documentary, self-portrait, and landscape, the photographs slip between clarity and abstraction as identity does.
+The sea is both destination and threshold, a place where something long buried resurfaces.
+Home, here, is not a fixed location but an interior state, a self reclaimed beyond the cycles that once defined her.
+The camera becomes a site of reawakening, rehearsing a quiet utopia of rest, renewal and internal bloom.
+Made in a season she couldn't yet name, this work carried her out of it.